vyos/vyos-documentation/docs/configuration/firewall/global-options.rst

 .. cfgcmd:: set firewall global-options broadcast-ping [enable | disable]

-   This setting enable or disable the response of icmp broadcast messages.
+   This setting enables or disables the response to icmp broadcast messages.
 The following system parameter will be altered:

    * ``net.ipv4.icmp_echo_ignore_broadcasts``